tintindas/blog/src/routes/posts/2022/Making_this_blog/making-this-blog.md

 **What will this be?**

 - Documentation for the projects I hope to build in the coming years.
 - A diary of sorts to note down my thoughts about topics in tech which interest me.
-Sometimes I think I only really know what I think about something only after I have written it down.
 - Maybe even some random thoughts about life in general.

 ## The How

 ### Progress

-- <input type="checkbox" checked/> Setup SvelteKit project with mdsvex
+<input type="checkbox" checked/> Setup SvelteKit project with mdsvex <br>
-- <input type="checkbox" checked/> Make an Index page which shows all posts.
+<input type="checkbox" checked/> Make an Index page which shows all posts. <br>
-- <input type="checkbox" checked> Make an initial post.
+<input type="checkbox" checked> Make an initial post. <br>
-- <input type="checkbox" disabled> Add styles.
-(Tailwind maybe)
+<input type="checkbox" disabled> Add styles.
+(Tailwind maybe) <br>
-- <input type="checkbox" disabled> Use Github Actions and Github Pages to deploy and host as a static site.
+<input type="checkbox" disabled> Use Github Actions and Github Pages to deploy and host as a static site. <br>

 ### Basic Setup